 Right now, health care workers at MemorialCare have the gear they need to protect themselves and others as they care for patients with COVID-19.
 But with the number of COVID-19 patients rising daily, and with outpouring of generosity from the community, MemorialCare is accepting help from employers and the community willing to donate supplies.
 This helps ensure supplies will be ready if needed in the coming days and weeks to protect staff and patients.
 Information on donations being accepted and where to drop them off can be found on our website at www.memorialcare.org/donations-needed.

-Below are temporary COVID-19 visiting guidelines for MemorialCare Hospitals.
-These are general guidelines; at any time, visitation may be restricted, or hours limited at the discretion of hospital leadership to ensure the safety of patients, staff, physicians, and visitors.
+The visitation guidelines listed below may be restricted, or hours limited at the discretion of hospital leadership to ensure the safety of patients, staff, physicians, and visitors.

 In an effort to keep our patients and staff well, we are seeing patients with urgent cases only and are rescheduling all other cases.
 Your referring physician will be able to determine if they feel you should come in.
 Please reach out to your referring physician.